Hospitalised Czech president set to be stripped of powers as scandal brews over signature

 Czech President Milos Zeman, who was hospitalized in intensive care a week ago, is currently unable to perform his presidential duties, said Senate Chair Milos Vystrcil on October 18, based on a statement by the Central Military Hospital.

-Vystrcil said the Senate would meet on October 19 to discuss activating Article 66 of the Czech Constitution, according to which the president’s powers will be transferred to other constitutional authorities: the speaker of the Senate, the speaker of Chamber of Deputies and the current (and outgoing) prime minister, Andrej Babis.
+Vystrcil said the Senate would meet on October 19 to discuss activating Article 66 of the Czech Constitution, according to which the president’s powers will be transferred to the other constitutional authorities: the speaker of the Senate, the speaker of the Chamber of Deputies and the current (outgoing) prime minister, Andrej Babis.

+The Senate's constitutional committee unanimously agreed on October 19 that his powers should be transferred.
+The whole Senate is expected to vote on transferring the president's powers on November 5, while the lower house should vote on it after November 8, when a new Chamber of Deputies is convened.

-Following the Senate press conference, on October 19 Czech police announced that they would launch an investigation "into a possible illegal act, in which signs of criminal offenses against the republic can be seen".
-The investigation is likely to be into suspicions that a signature the president allegedly made in hospital on an order reconvening parliament on November 8 was forged.
+Following Vystrcil's press conference, on October 19 Czech police announced that they would launch an investigation "into a possible illegal act, in which signs of criminal offenses against the republic can be seen".

+The investigation is likely to be into suspicions that the president's key advisers ignored medical advice that he was unable to perform his duties.
+It may also look into speculation that a signature the president allegedly made in hospital on an order reconvening parliament on November 8 was forged because he was unable to sign it himself.

-The investigation could shed a light on the shadowy behaviour of the president's advisers, who now appear to be trying to operate as the head of state during Zeman's incapacity.
+The investigation could shed a light on the shadowy behaviour of the president's advisers, who opposition parties accuse of usurping Zeman's powers as the head of state during his incapacity.
+The danger the opposition politicians now want to avert is the president's advisers in effect taking over his responsibilities until the new parliament meets on November 8, when it can transfer the president's powers to the new speaker.

+The scandal could also mark a sad and undignified end to Zeman's presidency, one that has always been surrounded by controversy.
+If Zeman is never able to continue as president, Babis is likely to be one of the strongest candidates to succeed him, which could enable him to retain significant power after losing the general election earlier this month.

-Current lower house speaker Radek Vondracek, of Babis' ANO party, brought back the signed order after an unauthorised visit to the hospital with the head of the president's office, Vratislav Mynar, but the signature was immediately disputed by those who know Zeman's handwriting.
+Current lower house speaker Radek Vondracek, of Babis' ANO party, brought back the signed order from the president after an unauthorised visit to the hospital with the head of the president's office, Vratislav Mynar, but the signature was immediately disputed by those who know Zeman's handwriting.

 As the news of the police probe broke on October 19, Babis called for Mynar to resign.
+"The whole situation that has arisen here is from the inadequate and unacceptable activity of Chancellor Mynár, so it would be best if he resigned immediately.
+What he demonstrated is absolutely unacceptable, " wrote Babis.

+However, Mynar rebuffed the premier.
+"The president of the republic is Miloš Zeman, who appointed me to the position and is the only one who has the right to dismiss me," Mynar wrote.

-If the Senate goes ahead and, with the agreement of the lower house, removes Zeman's powers, it should make it easier to form a new government, however this might not happen until the new parliament convenes on November 8.
+If the opposition-led Senate goes ahead and, with the agreement of the lower house, removes Zeman's powers, it should make it easier to form a new government, however this transfer is unlikely to happen until the new lower house convenes on November 8 after the general election on October 8-9.
 At that point, the new speaker, set to be elected by the opposition SPOLU and PIRSTAN coalitions, could entrust Petr Fiala, leader of SPOLU, with forming a new government.

 There has been constant speculation that Zeman, 77, could try to hold up the formation of a new opposition-led government, but the grave state of his health has already made this look improbable; the removal of his powers will make it impossible.